cognitect-labs/aws-api/README.md

 See the [examples](examples) directory for more examples.

+## Responses, success, failure

+Barring client side exceptions, every operation on every service will return a map.
+If the operation is successful, the map will be in the shape described by `(-> client aws/ops op :response)`.
+If AWS indicates failure with an HTTP status code >= 400, the map will include a `:cognitect.anomalies/category` key, so you can check for the absence/presence of that key to determine success/failure.

 ## Credentials

 The aws-api client implicitly looks up credentials the same way the